-Prerequisites: Instructor permission, majors only.
+Prerequisites: Instructor permission, acceptance into the Education Department, majors only.
 Advanced seminars investigating specialized issues, topics, or research in education and subfields.
 Focus is on developing depth in areas not addressed significantly in other education courses.
 Offered as needed.

 EDU 462 - Professional Development and Technical Design (3)